timKraeuter/MODELS-2021/example_implementation_groove/README.md

 !G(r1_accessed_twice_by_1P_2P_r1 | r1_accessed_twice_by_1P_2P_work | r1_accessed_twice_by_2x1P)

-Constraint 3 is analog to constraint2.
+Constraint 3 is analog to constraint 2.

 **All constraints are fulfilled by the state space,i.e., the models.**